ExcellentWish/first_ci_project/README.md

 # Whats on the table?

-The header element sticks to the top of the page as the user scrolls up and down.It contains the navigation links and sticky header would provide a more pleasant UX and adhere to popular conventions better.
+**The header element** sticks to the top of the page as the user scrolls up and down.
+It contains the navigation links and sticky header would provide a more pleasant UX and adhere to popular conventions better.

+The navigation will be in the header, having both the the band name and a

+**Discography** will be located under

 discography-Anchor Tags  bandcamp website, Spotify footer -social media platforms